BarkingMouseStudio/depth-of-field/Assets/DepthOfField/README.md.txt

 ### Setting up the camera

-Add DepthOfField.cs to the camera you wish to apply depth of field.
+- Add DepthOfField.cs to the camera you wish to apply depth of field.
 While you can adjust parameters at any time we recommend finishing the setup so you can preview your changes.

+- Assign the shader provided in DepthOfField/Shaders/DepthOfField.shader to the "Depth Of Field" component on your camera.

 ### Modifying your shaders

-When in doubt we provide a number of example shaders in Example/Shaders/ that demonstrates a fully working surface and vertex/fragment shaders.
+When in doubt we provide a number of example shaders in DepthOfField/Example/Shaders/ that demonstrates a fully working surface and vertex/fragment shaders.

 > NOTE: ShaderLab syntax is not supported since they do not support vertex functions.